640 South State StreetDover, Delaware 19901

 To improve planning skills, a therapist may ask you to organize a set of instructions.

-Learning to use memory tools is another part of cognitive rehabilitation.
+Learning to use memory tools is another part of cognitive rehab.
 For example, someone who misses a lot of appointments can learn to use a detailed schedule or calendar.
 Timers and alarm clocks may help you remember to do household tasks, such as turning off the oven.
 As you get used to using these tools, you will regain confidence in your ability to make it through the day without forgetting something important.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
-Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss, women’s services and walk-in medical care.
-Search for nursing jobs, and health classes and events.
-Find doctors affiliated with Bayhealth Medical Center or a Delaware hospital near you.
+Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.